 Climate change is here and it’s coming to mess up all our money.
 I mean, I hate to be a downer about it but it’s a truth to life on Earth now, which means our money is tied up in it.
 Ethical investing, lifestyle changes, and new money habits are all tools we can use to protect the planet and our wallets.

 You can use your money to help the planet, and helping the planet can help your money.
 And it doesn’t have to mean confusing jargon, expensive products, or financial and eco overwhelm.

-Upcycling, Or Using What Ya Got
+Using What Ya Got

 Upcycling is broadly defined as finding a way to give waste or generally useless items a new purpose.

 Maybe you turn your bread bag ties into art, old cottage cheese containers as tupperware, or you use your old t shirts as cleaning rags.
 That’s upcycling and it’s a fantastic way to keep trash out of landfills/the ocean (seriously, there is so much trash in the ocean) while also saving you money.

 See, you already spent money on that item, whether it be a tshirt, a glass bottle, or an old lamp.
 The more use you can get out of that item, the less money you have to spend on more items in the future.

 That saves you cash dollars, and it puts less of a burden on our resources, because ideally, it means less stuff gets made and less stuff goes to float in the ocean and ruin a whale’s day.
 Think of it as the smallest level of ethical investing.

 Upcycling isn’t exactly a wealth building exercise; you’re not going to upcycle your way into a million dollars.
 But it absolutely can save you hundreds or thousands a year, depending on what kind you do and how much of it you do.